 Myth #4: Raw foods are better than cooked

 You may think that raw foods have more nutrition than cooked, but actually, it depends on which ones you’re using.
-Some have more nutrition when they’re cooked and some when they’re raw.
+Some foods have more nutrition when they’re cooked, while others have more when they’re raw.
 Carotenoid-containing foods such as tomatoes, carrots, and corn are better for you when they’re cooked because their thick cell walls are partially broken down, making the nutrients bound to the cell walls more accessible for assimilation.

 Additionally, mushrooms are better when cooked because their toxic compounds are destroyed.

 If you only eat raw, you’ll limit nutrient diversity.
-While you do want to stay away from foods that are fried, BBQed at high temps, or overcooked, eating a diet diverse in both cooked and raw provides the greatest benefit.
+While you want to avoid foods that are fried, BBQed at high temperatures, or overcooked, eating a diet that is diverse in both cooked and raw foods provides the greatest benefit.
 As recommended by Dr. Fuhrman, eating soup is a great way to hold on to nutrients because they’re distributed in the soup’s liquid.

 TAKEAWAY: Plan your meals with a combination of raw and cooked veggies.